 To understand if market making can be profitable to individuals, we need to understand what market making is, and the benefits that it could offer to traders.
 A better understanding of market making would help you to know if it is profitable for traders.
 We will explain the concept of market making and how traders can use the model to make profits in their trading or business.
 Market making is simply a strategy where traders buy or bid for stocks at lower prices in a trending market and resell them at higher prices.
 Let's make it simple, if apples are popular demands in the current market, you can decide to go the apple firm and bid for apples at $10 and resell them at $11.
 Your profit from making the market is $1, your gross profit depends on the total turnover that you made, the trader who uses this strategy to make profit is called a market maker.

-Individual traders makes profit by market making by monitoring the trending market, and placing bids on stocks at lower prices and reselling them at higher prices upon customers' demand to make turnover and profit.
-Market making could be done by traders but it is mostly done by brokerage firms that makes profit by monitoring current market demand and price.
+Individual traders make a profit by market making by monitoring the trending market, placing bids on stocks at lower prices and reselling them at higher prices upon customers' demand to make turnover and profit.
+Market making could be done by traders but it is mostly done by brokerage firms that make profit by monitoring current market demand and price.
 Individual traders who make profits by market making are called market makers.
-How can market making give profit to an individual traders? traders should understand the current demand for a stock, the stock price, and the future value of the products.
-These information will help a market maker or trader to make bid when there is demand and favorable price to make profit.
+How can market making give profit to individual traders?
+Traders should understand the current demand for a stock, the stock price, and the future value of the products.
+This information will help a market maker or trader to make bids when there is demand and favorable price to make profit.

 This trading strategy can give profit to individual traders if they monitor how the market flows.
 They should understand the volatility and future worth of the items they want to buy.
-This monitoring can be aided through algorithmic trading, a process where computer uses input information to help the trader make the purchase at a favorable profit.
-There could be losses if the trader does not understand the market volatility, using market making strategy to trade without proper assessment of the market volatility could lead to capital loss.
+This monitoring can be aided through algorithmic trading, a process where computers use input information to help the trader make the purchase at a favorable profit.
+There could be losses if the trader does not understand the market volatility, using a market-making strategy to trade without a proper assessment of the market volatility could lead to capital loss.